syedomer17/Devops-fullstack/module2/aws/EC2/Bootstrap.md

 # AWS EC2 Bootstrap Script Guide

 This guide will walk you through launching an AWS EC2 instance and using a bootstrap (user data) script to automatically set up a web server.
-You’ll also find an explanation of what bootstrap scripts are, step-by-step instructions, and common interview questions with answers.
+You’ll also find an explanation of what bootstrap scripts are, step-by-step instructions, an FAQ about editing the script after launch, and common interview questions with answers.

 ---

 ## What is an EC2 Bootstrap Script?

 A **bootstrap script** (also known as user data) is a shell script that runs automatically when an EC2 instance is first launched.
-It’s commonly used to install software, configure services, or set up the environment without needing manual intervention after the instance is running.
+It’s commonly used to install software, configure services, or set up the environment without manual intervention after the instance is running.

 ---